Barcelona maintains support of Super League despite backlash

 “It is absolutely necessary,” Laporta said on Catalan public television in his first public comments on the project.
 “The biggest clubs create the most financial resources and we must have our say in deciding how the earnings are shared.”

-Despite being left nearly alone, Real Madrid president Florentino Pérez — the competition’s supposed first chairman — said late Wednesday that the idea was not dead, but rather on standby.
+Despite being left nearly alone, Pérez — the competition’s supposed first chairman — said late Wednesday that the idea was not dead, but rather on standby.

-Both Juventus and AC Milan left open the possibility of joining a Super League at a later date in their statements on Wednesday.
+Both Juventus and AC Milan also left open the possibility of joining a Super League at a later date.

+Laporta, who previously served as Barcelona president from 2003-10, was re-elected to the post last month.
+While campaigning, Laporta said he was not in favor of the Super League, but his position changed after taking charge of the troubled club that faces more than 1 billion euros ($1.2 billion) in debt.

-The 12 elite clubs wanted to boost their revenues by cutting UEFA out of the equation and replacing the Champions League with the new tournament of 20 teams.
+The chances to boost revenue by cutting UEFA out of the equation and replacing the Champions League with the new tournament of 20 teams appeared to be irresistible to Barcelona.

 “There have been pressures placed on some clubs, but the proposal is still standing,” Laporta said.
 “We have very important investments, our salaries are very high, and those must be taken into consideration, along with sporting merits.”